KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 This extension does not take the viewing environment of the display, or eye light adaptation, into consideration.
 It is assumed that the content is viewed in an environment that is dimly lit (~5 cd / m2) without direct light on the display.
-Viewer calibration is not part of this extension as this is heavily dependant on the usecase and application.
+Viewer calibration is not part of this extension as this is heavily dependent on the usecase and application.

 This extensions provides the specification for using HDR compatible display outputs while at the same time retaining compatibility with SDR display outputs.